 My colleagues and I have observed an issue which has plagued enterprises for some time now, and the longer it remains unaddressed, the greater the vulnerability to the organization.
 Identity management related to Active Directory (AD) has been a legacy issue for years and only now has awareness of the issue among many CIOs and CISOs been reaching critical mass.
 In the past, enterprises have consistently added members and groups to AD at alarming rates, yet they have never gone back to clean it up.
+It’s called excess access.
 This practice results in a circumstance of growing vulnerability creating the ideal conditions hackers seek for high risk identity compromises.
 These compromises, of course, can lead to damaging breaches threatening an organization’s livelihood.

 The average user has more than 100 entitlements making certification a time-consuming process for managers.
 These managers are approving the majority of certification requests without actually trying to validate each one.
 Certifications are typically a quarterly, or yearly process, leaving organizations at risk with employees having excess access to which they should not be entitled.
 This represents a hidden time bomb in the organization.

 The security community widely recognizes that misuse and compromise of identity is at the root of modern threats and data security cannot be assured unless organizations know: who has access, when do they have access, and whether the identity should have access.
 A majority of these entitlements are not current, and hence not being monitored by the account owner, and that’s where a danger lies.
 Access to these dormant accounts and other unsupervised or shared accounts provide avenues of breach to attackers that to SOC teams might think of as legitimate activity.

 What’s the solution?
 It boils down to these use cases: